zeddic/webdkp/addon/WebDKP/Readme.txt

 - Complete overhaul of the addon from version 1.
 - GUI interface changed to show a live view of DKP in game
 - Filters can be applied to the table to only show certain classes
-- Seperate tabs are provided for awarding points and awarding items
+- Separate tabs are provided for awarding points and awarding items
 - A new SYNC tool that uploads syncs your dkp addon with the website Requires .Net 2.0 Framework: http://www.microsoft.com/downloads/details.aspx?FamilyID=0856EACB-4362-4B0D-8EDD-AAB15C5E04F5&displaylang=en

 - Whisper DKP!
-  Other members can now whisper you to have you automattically whisper them back with information (Whispers are hidden from you, so you dont' get bogged down in info)
+  Other members can now whisper you to have you automatically whisper them back with information (Whispers are hidden from you, so you dont' get bogged down in info)

   Commands that you can be whispered: